xx299x/DrissionPagePlus/README.en.md

 Parameter Description:

-- path: str  - the path of the ini file, saved to the module folder by default
+- path: str  - the path of the ini file, pass in 'default' would save to the default ini file

 Return: OptionsManager  - return to yourself